balmjs/balm-ui/docs/scripts/docs/en/card/intro.md

 # Cards

-Cards contain content and actions about a single subject.
+Cards contain content and actions that relate information about a subject.